vigetlabs/microcosm/docs/api/actions.md

 ### Return a function

 Action creators that return functions grant full access to the action that represents it.
-If we were to a vanilla version of the Promise example earlier:
+If we were to write a lower level version of the Promise example earlier:

 ```javascript